TomFaulkner/resume/resume.rst

       capacity migrations.
     * Including an automated update system with usage tracking, remote program disabling if necessary, and an automated build system using Jenkins and Gitlab.
-    * With one set of scripts, increased maintenances per day per person from 5 to 25 at present time with more expected in the future.
+    * With one set of scripts, increased network maintenances per day per person from 5 to 25 at present time with more expected in the future.

   * Network Engineering: